Skip to content

 • URL filtering: blocks access to categories of websites

 Firewall logs record every permitted and denied connection.
-In OT networks, blocked Modbus TCP (port 502) or EtherNet/IP (port 44818) traffic indicates either a misconfigured rule or an unauthorized access attempt.
+In OT networks, blocked Modbus TCP (port 502) or EtherNet/IP (port 44818) traffic indicates a misconfigured rule or an unauthorized access attempt.

 The following script parses a syslog-format firewall log and extracts denied connections to OT protocol ports.